The sassi of Matera. Matera Guide by the Puglia Guys

 Nestled in the southern Italian region of Basilicata, the ancient city of Matera was once known as “the shame of Italy.”
 Residents lived in cave dwellings, or “sassi,” without electricity, running water, or basic sanitation.
 It wasn’t until the 1950s that the Italian government evicted the inhabitants and forced them to move into modern housing.
 Today, Matera has undergone a remarkable transformation, becoming a UNESCO World Heritage Site and a destination that draws visitors from around the world.

-Matera is believed to be one of the oldest continuously inhabited cities in the world, with evidence of human settlements dating back to the Paleolithic era.
-Its unique landscape, known as the “Sassi,” a complex of ancient cave dwellings carved into the rock, have been designated a UNESCO World Heritage Site and offer visitors a glimpse into an ancient way of life.
+Matera is believed to be one of the oldest continuously inhabited cities in the world, with evidence of human settlements dating back to the Old Stone Age (palaeolithic era).
+Since 1993 the “Sassi” district, a complex of ancient cave dwellings carved into the rock, the town’s ancient cave-dwellings, and the Park of the Rock Churches have been designated a UNESCO World Heritage Site.
+Its unique landscape offers visitors a glimpse into an ancient way of life.

 From Caves | “Christ Stopped at Eboli”